timjogorman/RicherEventDescription/guidelines.md

 rephrasing attempt:

-- If *someone} gets out on parole, what happens then, and how long does it last? (and, specifically, who takes *them home once *they} get out of jail, or do *they} just get turfed out and expected to check in with *their} parole officer the next day?).
+- If *someone* gets out on parole, what happens then, and how long does it last? (and, specifically, who takes *them* home once *they* get out of jail, or do *they* just get turfed out and expected to check in with *their* parole officer the next day?).

-In consider two other sentences, presumably from the same document.
+Consider two other sentences, presumably from the same document.
-While these both fit into the idea of GENERIC you, the second doesn't pass this same hypothetical somebody\textquotedbl{
+While these both fit into the idea of GENERIC "you", the second doesn't pass this same hypothetical *somebody*
 test:

 - If you choose not to vote, then you choose to give your opponents